irods/irods_docs/docs/system_overview/configuration.md

 The `remote` entries each define a remote server with a set of aliases.

 The first address in each stanza is the preferred address and will be used for connecting to clients and remote servers.
+This first address should be the hostname of the server in question and is expected to match the result of running `hostname` on that server.
 The additional addresses are the aliases.

 An example `hosts_config.json`: